jerudolph13/Natcourse/README.md

 # Natcourse

-This github includes the R programs used for the examples in our paper on the Natural Course.
+This github includes the R programs used for the examples in our paper on the natural course.

   **natcourse_tfix_simple** : the simulated example with time-fixed exposure and few confounders